mramdass/Message_Digest_Detective/README.md

 http://www.nsrl.nist.gov/Downloads.htm
 ```

-### Installing
+### Setting Up

 Clone/Download this respository.
 Note that the '.zip' files in this repository are placeholders as it is very large.
 From the Combo DVD, place the appropriate named '.zip' file in the appropriate directory.
 Then run split.py to generate the remaining '.zip' files as mentioned in 'Getting Started'.
+NOTE: split.py should only be run once.

 ### To Run
 ```
+python split.py
 python mdd.py -d <path>
-python split.py
 ```

 ### Examples
 ```
+python split.py
 python mdd.py -d C:/Windows/System32
 python mdd.py -d "C:/Program Files (x86)"
-python split.py
 ```

 ### Output